-Some examples of organ systems and their functions include
+Some examples of organ systems and their functions include the digestive system, the cardiovascular system, and the musculoskeletal system.

 Major Organ Systems

 Organ systems often work together to do complicated tasks.
 For example, after a large meal is eaten, several organ systems work together to help the digestive system obtain more blood to perform its functions.
-The digestive system enlists the aid of the cardiovascular system and the nervous system (see Overview of the Nervous System).
+The digestive system enlists the aid of the cardiovascular system and the nervous system.
 Blood vessels of the digestive system widen to transport more blood.
 Nerve impulses are sent to the brain, notifying it of the increased digestive activity.
 The digestive system even directly stimulates the heart through nerve impulses and chemicals released into the bloodstream.
 The heart responds by pumping more blood.
 The brain responds by perceiving less hunger, more fullness, and less interest in vigorous physical (musculoskeletal system) activity, which preserves more blood to be used by the digestive system instead of by skeletal muscles.

 Communication between organs and organ systems is vital.
 Communication allows the body to adjust the function of each organ according to the needs of the whole body.
 In the example above, the heart needs to know when the digestive organs need more blood so that it can pump more.
 When the heart knows that the body is resting, it can pump less.
-The kidneys (see Kidneys) must know when the body has too much fluid, so that they can produce more urine, and when the body is dehydrated, so that they can conserve water.
+The kidneys must know when the body has too much fluid, so that they can produce more urine, and when the body is dehydrated, so that they can conserve water.

 Homeostasis is the term used to describe how the body maintains its normal composition and functions.
 Because organ systems communicate with each other, the body is able to maintain stable amounts of internal fluids and substances.
 Also, the organs neither underwork nor overwork, and each organ facilitates the functions of every other organ.